Brick Lane Circle

-The Brick Lane Circle is a voluntary organisation based in Tower Hamlets, London, which organises talks, seminars and conferences on subjects relating to Bangladesh and Bangladeshis abroad.
+The Brick Lane Circle is a voluntary organisation based in Brick Lane, in the Tower Hamlets, London, which organises talks, seminars and conferences on subjects relating to Bangladesh and Bangladeshis abroad.
 Its events are free and open to all members of the public.

 Since 2010, it has organised an annual Bengal History Week based at the Whitechapel Idea Store (library) each October.